-Philip grew up immersed in his family businesses, Lucia Ristorante in Boston and Winchester and Filippo Ristorante.
+Philip Frattaroli grew up immersed in his family businesses, Lucia Ristorante (in Boston and Winchester) and Filippo Ristorante.
 He attended Boston College and Suffolk Law School with the intention of practicing business law.
 His plans drastically changed when his brother Mark was killed by a reckless driver.

-Chef Pino is a Johnson & Wales University graduate and as a young chef worked in a number of professional kitchens in East Boston.
-For the past decade he has lived and worked in New Hampshire but returned to Eastie to coach Basketball, run cooking classes, and support local charities.
-Even though I’ve been gone for a while, East Boston has always been my community.
+Chef Pino is a Johnson & Wales University graduate.
+As a young chef he worked in a number of professional kitchens in East Boston.
+For the past decade he has lived and worked in New Hampshire but returned to "Eastie" to coach basketball, teach cooking classes, and support local charities.
+Even though he was gone for a while, East Boston has always been his home.
+He says,